sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Health Check
 The administrative "health check" is a mechanism by which the Manager queries for the "liveness" of its roster of components, and to possibly alert users or other systems when components are no longer present.
 The Manager MAY enable a periodic message to each component to determine if that component is still listening to the Administrative Interface.
 The Health Check interaction MAY include a request for "Capability Refresh", to reinitiate the Capability Advertisement Handshake.
 This interaction is similar to the "Heartbeat" interaction, but is initiated by the Manager.

-#### Capability Refresh
-As part of the Health Check interaction, the Manager MAY periodically request an up-to-date list of the Component's capabilities.
-When a Component receives a Health Check request including a capability refresh, the Component SHOULD respond with a Capability Advertisement payload for the Manager to process and update in it's roster.

 ### Heartbeat
 The administrative “heartbeat” is a mechanism by which a Component indicates to the Manager that the Component remains connected to the ecosystem.
 The Heartbeat differs from the Health Check interaction in that the Component initiates the interaction, and that no response from the Manager is required.